Michael Dubno: Bank of America (2010–2015)

-In the wake of the 2007–2008 financial crisis, Bank of America acquired Merrill Lynch in 2009.
+Due to the 2008 financial crisis, Bank of America acquired Merrill Lynch in 2009.
 Neither firm was known for their integrated risk management platforms and to rectify this shortfall, Dubno was hired in 2010 as the CIO of Global Markets Technology at Bank of America.
 At the bank he finished the integration of Merrill Lynch and Bank of America, and launched Quartz, a system to replicate the success that Goldman Sachs had experienced with SecDB.

 In addition to his Global Markets and Investment Research Technology, he ran Global Markets Operations, Firmwide Risk Technology, and co-headed the Global Markets Quantitative Strategies group.
 Dubno retired from the bank at the end of 2014 after 5 years of service.

 Gadgetoff (2002-current)

-Along with his brother, Emmy Award winning news producer and technologist Daniel Dubno, "In 2002, he co-founded Gadgetoff, an organization that brings leading innovators, inventors and entrepreneurs together in an annual event that combines fun with a serious discussion of business and the future."
+Along with his brother, Emmy Award-winning news producer and technologist Daniel Dubno, "In 2002, he co-founded Gadgetoff, an organization that brings leading innovators, inventors and entrepreneurs together in an annual event that combines fun with a serious discussion of business and the future."

 Gadgetoff's slogan "Bringing the smart and the useless together" attracted presenters and attendees like TED Founder Richard Saul Wurman, Amazon founder Jeff Bezos, Inventor Dean Kamen, AI pioneer Marvin Minsky, DARPA head Tony Tether, iRobot founder Colin Angle, Longevity researcher Aubrey de Grey, Video game designer Will Wright, Architect and toy designer Chuck Hoberman.

 Popular Mechanics wrote about the "world's greatest screwball science fair".